PIK-ICoNe/OpPoDyn-Website/.README/how-to-guides/How_to_landing_page.md

 The icons above each Feature is pulled from https://fontawesome.com.
 I will fix this later.
 For now, if you want to use a different icon go to the website, and copy the fa-name code ![start icon](.README/how-to-guides/images/star-icon.png)

+If you want no icon, put replace the name of the icon with an empty space

 For more information regarding features go to: https://bootstrap.hugoblox.com/blocks/features/

 ** For more information ** click [here](https://www.docsy.dev/docs/adding-content/shortcodes/#shortcode-blocks)

+### Project Partners and Funding

 ## hugo.yaml